BluCoders/BluRouter/README.md

 * Edit the config-example.py exactly as you need it, then save as config.py
 * Edit routes-example.txt and add any subnets the box owns.
 Use of netmasks is allowed.
-* Run router.py, using 'router.py start', to daemonize the process.
+* Run BluRouter.py, using 'BluRouter.py start' to daemonize the process.
+* It can also be run in foreground mode with 'BluRouter.py test'

 # Requirements